Indulgentu/ATM/README.md

 # Main
 **Responsible: Rusu Eduard**

-1. Initialize everything in here and maybe add a menu.
+1. Initialize everything in here and add a menu.
 2. Maybe add a GUI (?)